joejenett/i.webthings/_posts/2013-06-12-a_new_pair_of_shoes_redux.md

 This is Web 2.0 baby.
 We can all pretend to be whatever we want and monetize even the crappiest of content.
 We&#8217;re all in it for the game and we ain&#8217;t gotta work no more.
 I love the web and it loves me.
 Yeah, right!

 Get a grip, Joe.
 Wake up.
-You&#8217;re just having a bad dream&#8230;
+You&#8217;re just having a bad dream-

 <small>(originally published <a href="https://simply.personal.jenett.org/a_new_pair_of_shoes/">7/15/10</a> @ <a href="http://bulltown.com/simply.personal/">jenett.simply.personal</a>) </small>